 – Edward Cooper – Deputy Digital Editor at Men’s Health.

 Whenever you hear people argue about the ideal macro split, you‘re better off taking a step back and ignoring everything they say.

-There are multiple variables from age to total daily energy expenditure (TDEE), and whether you’re trying to lose or maintain your weight that determines how YOU need to approach macros.
+There are multiple variables from age to total daily energy expenditure (TDEE), and whether you’re trying to achieve some muscle and weight gain, lose weight, or maintain your weight determines how YOU need to approach tracking macros.

 Here are the main details that influence it: